Skip to content

 Step 4: Determine What Relevant Information is Missing – the Raw Data You Need.

-In this step of information gathering, you look at the gap between what you know and what you need to know.
-Maybe you have great customer feedback but no clear picture of your production costs.
+In this step of getting your data ready, you now look at the information gap between what you know and what you need to know.
+For example, maybe you have great customer feedback but no clear picture of your production costs.
 Or perhaps you understand the market well but aren’t sure about regulatory requirements.
-So in this context, what you do not know is the relevant information that you need to make an informed decision.
-Consequently, you can then identify the data source such as a system or an image that your team needs to fill your information gap.
+So to sum it up, what you do not know is the relevant information that you need to get the data ready for informed decision-making.
+Consequently, you can then identify the data sources such as a system or data repository that will close the information gap.
 Also, you need to think through how you will acquire and analyze this data to support timely decision-making.

 The Dangers of Information Overload